 A. Michael Noll is Professor Emeritus of Communications at the Annenberg School for Communication at the University of Southern California.
 Prof. Noll has had a varied career, including basic research at Bell Labs, science policy on the staff of the White House Science Advisor, and marketing at AT&T. He is an early pioneer in computer art, stereoscopic computer animation, and force- feedback (a forerunner of today’s virtual reality).
 Prof. Noll has published nearly 100 papers on his research and is the author of eleven books related to telecommunication technology and communications.
 His most recent book, The Evolution of Media, available from Rowman & Littlefield, is a broad examination of the characterization of media.
 He has also written over 150 opinion and column pieces for various newspapers and trade publications.
 His current research is primarily archival and historical, focusing on Bell Labs and digital media.

-Jonathan Obar is an Assistant Professor of Communication Studies at the University of Ontario Institute of Technology, just outside of Toronto, Canada.
+Jonathan Obar is an Assistant Professor in the Department of Communication Studies at York University.
 He is also a Public Policy Teaching Fellow with the Wikimedia Foundation, and a Senior Advisor with Wikipedia’s Global Education Program.
 From 2010 to 2014, he served as Associate Director of the Quello Center, and as a Visiting Assistant Professor in what is now the Department of Media and Information at Michigan State.
 His research focuses on the impact digital technologies have on civil liberties, civic engagement and the inclusiveness of public culture.
 Dr. Obar holds an MA in Media Studies from Syracuse University and a PhD in Mass Communication from Penn State University.

 Charles Steinfield is a Professor in the Department of Media and Information, where he previously served as head of department.
 He has been a leading authority on the use and impact of information and communication technologies in organisations.
 Professor Steinfield is presently focused on how the Internet can support development objectives, and is conducting empirical research in selected nations of Africa.
 His work that has many implications for policy and practice central to the research of the Quello Center.